patrickenfuego/PlexifyFiles/README.md

 ## Path

-the script will recursively rename all directoriesc (and their respective files) within a specified path.
+the script will recursively rename all directories (and their respective files) within a specified path.
 By default, the script uses the following default locations:

 - Linux:   `/home/user/Videos`
 - MacOS:   `/Users/user/Movies`